julienfitz/dog_walker/README.md

 - Full test coverage
 - Better server integration
+- Allow owners to make appointments through the application
-- Allow users to text a number to receive current weather updates
+- Allow walkers to see their schedule past the current day
-- More accurate weather tracking
+- Allow poop chart to include info about whether the pet was fed, or peed, and info on all past poops (rather than just the past 7 days)

 ## Authors